A simple framework to help give tough feedback to a coworker.

 The person on the other side is going to feel like you’re really trying to help them.
 And that’s the whole point of giving feedback, after all.

 ☀️ Ready to start giving feedback using this framework?
 Then you’ll want to use Know Your Team’s One-on-One Tool to help you make sure you’re delivering feedback in this way during your one-on-one meetings.
-We give you guidance on how to prepare and give feedback, as well as hundreds of suggested questions and agenda templates to make the most out of your one-on-ones.
+Our Leadership Training Product gives you guidance on how to prepare and give feedback, and our tools include hundreds of suggested questions and agenda templates to make the most out of your one-on-ones.
 Give the One-on-Ones Tool in Know Your Team a shot today.